-While the FSU Career Center does not grant academic credit for internships, we do offer a program for FSU students to earn recognition from FSU for their completion of an internship.
+While the FSU Career Center does not grant academic credit for internships, we do offer a program for FSU students to earn recognition from FSU for completing an internship.

 Experience Recognition Program (ERP)

 The ERP program facilitates students' professional development and growth through goal-setting, reflection, and self-evaluation.
 Students can earn recognition in one of two ways: